fin-hypergrid/core/src/jsdoc/tutorials/cell-renderer.md

 Parameter                       | Description
 :-----------------------------  | :---
-`bounds`                        | The region which the renderer's paint function should confine itself to.
+`bounds`                        | The clipping rect of the cell to be rendered; the region to which the renderer's paint function should confine itself.
 `bounds.height`                 | Paint region height in canvas pixels.
 `bounds.width`                  | Paint region width in canvas pixels.
 `bounds.x`                      | Paint region horizontal pixel coordinate from canvas origin (top left).